Introduction

 Reasons Why Mediation May Fail

 For example, when one group takes a rigid stance and is unwilling to compromise, it can lead to a standstill that hinders productive dialogue.
-This situation can be frustrating, but it's crucial to remember that skilled mediators are trained to navigate these challenges.
-If the facilitator isn't adequately prepared or lacks the necessary skills to manage the dynamics of the discussion, the mediation process may struggle to move forward effectively.
+This situation can be frustrating, but it's crucial to remember that are trained to navigate these challenges.
+If the facilitator isn't adequately prepared or lacks the necessary skills to manage the dynamics of the discussion, the process may struggle to move forward effectively.

 Next Steps After Unsuccessful Mediation